wblabio/wgact/src/readme.txt

 * New: Snapchat pixel
 * New: TikTok pixel
 [//]: # fs_premium_only_end
+* New: Automatically flush cache of caching plugins and platforms on plugin settings changes
+* New: Report hosting platform in debug info
 * Tweak: Added new compatibility exclusions for WP Rocket

 = 1.10.9 =